HenkVanAsselt/kali_remote_sniffer/README.md

 ##### To grant permission to capture on the Raspberry

-1. Add a capture group and add the user (in this case 'kali') to that group:
+1. Add a capture group and add the user (in this case 'USER') to that group:

     `sudo groupadd pcap`

-    `sudo usermod -a -G pcap kali`
+    `sudo usermod -a -G pcap USER`

 2. Next, change the group of tcpdump and set permissions: